Master’s programme in Entrepreneurship and Innovation

-This course provides students with basic tools and methods to discover, sample and evaluate new business opportunities.
-The course covers a range of creative problem-solving methods including idea generation methods and the evaluation and implementation of creative ideas.
-The objective is not to “teach” creativity but to assist students to develop whatever creative capacity they bring to the course in order to develop their abilities to discover and generate lucrative opportunities.
+The course covers a range of models and methods for opportunity generation and evaluation.
+The objective is to assist students to develop their abilities to discover and generate business opportunities.
 The course consists of four parts; introduction to the entrepreneurial process, opportunity recognition, entrepreneurial decision making and teamwork in the entrepreneurial process.
 The course discusses entrepreneurship in different contexts including the new venture and the corporate context.
 This course is taken by both tracks.

 This course provides students with theoretical and practical knowledge about resource management and finance of new ventures.
 The students will get to know and use basic frameworks and techniques for analyzing and utilizing critical resources and capabilities in emerging ventures.
 There will be emphasis on issues like the control and influence over resources in the pursuit of new venture opportunities, the assessment of financial requirements in new ventures, bootstrapping strategies, venture capital markets, and decisions about company foundation, ownership, outside assistance, and other legal issues (corporate governance).